Back to Podcast

 Henry Harrison:

 We know each other through mutual friends.
-We go to a regular lunch in Dallas, and we’ve been to a couple parties together.
-I’ve always been intrigued, because outside of Dianna Booher, I haven’t had fiction authors on the show.
+We go to a regular lunch in Dallas and have been to a couple of parties together.

+I’ve always been intrigued because, outside of Dianna Booher, I haven’t had fiction authors on the show.
 A lot of people dream of becoming an author, and just the idea of writing a whole book feels challenging.
-You’re a bestselling author and you’ve published your ninth book.
-It’s right behind you.

 Harry Hunsicker:

-It just came out in October.
-Number nine.
+It just came out in October—number nine.
 It’s available on Amazon and all the major places you can buy books.

 Henry Harrison: